davebaol/hrb-validator/README.md

 ### Upcoming Features
 - **Read/write variables, not just constants**: with adequate support of special setter validators this will make possible even more in-depth validations.
 For instance, consider the following two scenarios:
   - An object representing a person has an array of relatives and each relative has a flag indicating whether he's a parent or not.
 You want to check if at most two of the relatives are parents.
   - An object representing an email has an array of attachments and each attachment has a base64 encoded content string.
-You want to check if the overall size of the attachments is less than a certain thresold.
+You want to check if the overall size of the attachments is less than a certain threshold.
 - **Validation error reporting improvements**: currently, if a validator does not work as expected it's not easy to identify the actual problem.

 ### Table of Contents